 » MORE: How does the federal solar tax credit work?

 Don't stress about paying for everything upfront.
-There are different financing options to consider, like buying with cash, getting a loan, leasing or opting for a power purchase agreement (PPA).
-Plus, don't forget about the incentives and tax credits offered by the government — they knock down the overall cost and make solar more accessible.
+There are different financing options to consider, such as buying with cash, getting a loan, leasing or opting for a power purchase agreement (PPA).
+Plus, don't forget about any tax credits or other incentives your state or local government may offer — they knock down the overall cost and make solar more accessible.

 » LEARN: How do solar loans work?